KennyPeanuts/CPOM_Flux/lab_notebook/metadata/leached_litter_LOI_metadata.md

 ### Calculated Variables:

+* sed.mass = the mass of the sediments or leaf matter in the crucible (g)
+* ash.mass = the mass of the material in the crucible after ashing for > 4 h at 550 dC (g)
+* propOM = the proportion of the sediment or leaf sample that is organic matter
+* AFDM.sample = the ash free dry mass of the whole sample in the crucible (g)
+* AFDM.leaf = the estimated ash free dry mass of an individual leaf disk (g)

 ## R Code
+### Entered Data

     bod <- c(1, 2, 3, 4, 5, 5, 6, 8, 9, 10, 6, 12, 7, 11, 7, 10, NA, NA)
     treat <- c("L", "L", "L", "L", "LS", "LS", "LS", "S", "S", "LS", "LS", "S", "LS", "S", "LS", "LS", "PRE", "PRE")